Debug Workbench

 The Debug Workbench is a bonafide Swiss Army Knife.
 It enables you to do all of the following:

-- Visualize how events (like new customer messages) traveled through your assistant's flow.
+- Visualize how events (like new customer messages) traveled through your project's flow.

 - Debug your functions, review your prompts, token usage and execution time

-- Quickly replay events against your live draft, allowing for rapid prompt engineering and function development
+- Quickly replay events against different versions of your project, allowing for rapid prompt engineering and function development

 - Promote events into regression test cases and add assertions against the final state of the context